Record and Playback Plugin

 -d "$data"

-This example command starts a record action named my_signal_record
+This example command can start a record action named my_signal_record

-, recording 5 seconds of data backward and continuing for 10 seconds.
-If the call is successful, the command returns the following:
+, looking back and recording 5s of data, with a recording duration of 10s.
+If the call is successful, the command returns the following, where filefolder

 HTTP/1.1 200 OK